 Create your diet and exercise plans

-Whether you're trying to lose weight or just live healthier, the first step is to make a plan.
+Whether you're adjusting your diet for better skin, getting fit for a healthier heart, or you just want to look your best, the first step is to make a plan.
 A plan helps you set achievable goals and will allow you to think through what your needs are.
 Check out some of the Excel diet and fitness planning resources below.

-Calorie amortization schedule to guide your weight loss
+Calorie amortization schedule to guide manage your weight

-If you're planning on losing weight and need to count calories, this calorie amortization schedule can help you figure it out.
+No matter if you're losing, gaining, or maintaining weight, it's important to track your caloric intake.
+This calorie amortization schedule can help you figure it out.
 Just enter your age, height, weight, gender, activity level, and goal weight to calculate a daily calorie intake that's realistic and easy to achieve.

 Plan your fitness training program and log your workouts with this accessible template.
 Use the separate tabs to plan your exercise categories, weights, and reps.